waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Hunt Progress
 - Goal: Trigger flee on Route 38.
-- Strategy: Navigate through the fence gap at (3, 10) to reach the western section.
+- Strategy: Navigate through the fence gap at (3, 10) on Route 38 to reach the western section.
 Locate Suicune standing on the ledge overlooking the path.
 - Sighting #4: Route 38.
 Suicune is on the ledge.
 - Sighting #5: Route 14.
 - Final: Tin Tower.
 Clear Bell (In inventory) required.